pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/ovf.md

 ## 2 Predefined accounts

-There are two pre-build accounts accessible via ssh
+There are two pre-build accounts accessible via ssh:
 username: *root*
 password: *PydioVAPP*

 username: *pydio*
 password: *PydioVAPP*

 There are two account for mysql
 username: *root*
 password:

 username: *pydio@localhost*
 password:

-A predefined database is *cells*
+A predefined database is *cells*.

 ## 3 Setup and config at the first time